utdata/icj-project-template/README.md

 Since pages using layouts like `_templates/base.njk` and includes like `_includes/nav.njk` can come from nested directories on the site, the example pages in this project use a variable `{{ relative_path }}` to correct these paths.

 If needed, set the variable to the path that would return you to the root/index of the site.
-For example, since layout `bake-book.njk` will create files inside a folder at `/landmarks/filename.html` we set the `{{ relative_path }}` to come up one level to come out of that "landmarks" folder.
+For example, since layout `bake-book.njk` will create files inside a folder at `/books/filename.html` we set the `{{ relative_path }}` to come up one level to come out of that "books" folder.

 ```html
 {% set relative_path = "../" %}